Frequently Asked Questions – Academics

 A. Check your WCSU email account regularly for registration information.

-- Log into WestConnduit to find out who your adviser is and the earliest date you can register.
+- Log into WestConnduit to find out who your advisor is and the earliest date you can register.
 Click on the Banner tab and select “Check Registration Status.”

-- Bring the program sheet and tentative schedule when you see your adviser.
+- Bring the program sheet and tentative schedule when you see your advisor.

-- Discuss your choices, follow your adviser’s advice, get your PIN number
+- Discuss your choices, follow your advisor’s advice, get your PIN number

-- Register online for the classes your adviser recommends.
+- Register online for the classes your advisor recommends.

 Satisfactory Academic Progress (SAP)